Kenneth Welsh Admits Guilt In Client Money Theft

 Details of the Theft

 Kenneth Welsh stole over $3 million from his clients at Morgan Stanley.
-He used blank forms and fake emails to move money into his own accounts.
+He used blank forms, fake emails, and manipulated distribution request forms to facilitate the theft.

 Amount stolen from clients

 Kenneth Welsh stole over $3 million from five clients.
+Welsh transferred about $2.6 million from clients’ brokerage accounts into accounts held by his relatives without their authorization.
 The U.S. Securities and Exchange Commission (SEC) claims Welsh took at least $2.86 million through fraud.
 He used this money for personal expenses, including luxury items.

 Welsh worked as an investment advisor at Morgan Stanley in Bergen County, New Jersey.
 He tricked clients by using blank forms and fake account maintenance to move their funds.